Vajram-And-RaviVajram-And-Ravi

 Farmers, tribal people, and even small landlords made up almost the entire population of British India who participated in this unrest.
 The peasant movements didn't have a strong organisation at first, but as they integrated into the freedom movement, many political parties took charge of them and helped them gain popularity.

-Factors that led to the Peasant Movements in India
+Peasant Movements in India Factors

 The central factor of the peasant movements in India was the British economic policy and its consequences.
 These factors are described here: